Pikku-a/telegramXcharacterai/README.md

 - Open the object, right click on value and copy your session token.
 Don't share the access code to anyone.

+In the new version it's more difficult to find: Go to network tab, try to click any of the AI character, then find anything that says plus.character.ai and you'll find the token in the request authorization header.

 ## Credit

 I built this on top of this [javascript-chatbot](https://github.com/devXprite/javascript-chatbot) by